fanny-siow/My-Code/README.md

     </ul>
     <img src="" alt=""> no closing tag, src = source where you put the link, alt is the text description of the image
     <!--text--> HTML comments
+    <div> content division element, generic container to group things together. block lvl element.
+    <span> generic container, inline element.
+    <hr> a break/line/divider no closing tag
+    <br> line break
+    <sup> elevated off the baseline aka exponents
+    <sub> below the baseline sometimes smaller
+    html entities all start with & end with ; used as filler for symbols that are difficult to type. ie copyright symbol, arrows, accented letters. also reserved characters [<>]. can be words or numbers. semantic markup - meaningful markup

 shortcut for notes is "ctrl + /" ctrl + shift + p = to search